gocode1702/headless-gatsby-multilang/README.md

 ## Purpose of the package

-The whole purpose of this starter is to provide a full JAMstack multilanguage boilerplate by **avoiding** to:

-- Configure languages by editing core files
-- Use static markdown files to generate pages
-- Fetch localized data inside components by using JSON files
-- Use an headless CMS exclusively to handle pages generation and slugs

-In short, after configuring the starter, your content editors will be able to add and remove languages, style the website, manage SEO and PWA settings, edit the menu, create new posts, translate and share them in a super-friendly decoupled environment.
+The whole purpose of this starter is to provide a full JAMstack multilanguage boilerplate in order to allow your content editors to add/remove languages, style the website, manage SEO and PWA settings, edit the menu, create new posts, translate and share them in a super-friendly decoupled environment.

 After publishing any change, a build on Gatsby Cloud will automatically be executed and the website will be updated with new settings and content.
 By enforcing fields validation and presentation, you can safely give your content editors more powers and let them manage more specific aspects of the website like PWA, global SEO and CSS variables.